Do you want to grow a beautiful pomegranate tree?

 Take a large bowl that can fit the whole pomegranate inside and use that to seed the fruit in water.
 Next, carefully pry the extract, slice the fruit open widely underwater, and use your fingers.
 Fruit that is submerged becomes pliable and straightforward to remove the pomegranate seeds.

 How Long Do You Soak Pomegranates?

 Since pomegranate is a fruit with a tough exterior to protect its internal nutrients on the inside, it takes a while to soften the fruit before you can start messing with it.
 It is recommended to soak the pomegranate for about 5-7 minutes entirely underwater.

 What is the Easiest Way to Seed a Pomegranate?

 Seeding without water is the easiest way.
 Although the two ways mentioned above are the most common methods to seed a pomegranate, extracting the seeds in water can tend to make the platform and possibly the clothes that you are wearing a bit less messy.

 Is it Possible to Sprout a Pomegranate Seed at Home?

 Sprouting a pomegranate seed in an indoor home environment is possible.
-Just grab some clean seeds from a pomegranate, and place them on a damp paper towel.
-Put that towel in a plastic bag or in an airtight container where your see seeds sprout.
+Just grab some clean seeds from a pomegranate and place them on a damp paper towel.
+Put that towel in a plastic bag or in an airtight container where you see seeds sprout.

 What is the Ideal Timeframe for Seedlings to Sprout?